mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 $$\Delta(f)_p = \max_{\vec x\in\mathbb{N}^{|\mathcal{X}|}}\lVert \nabla f(\vec x)\rVert_p$$

-To get to this point though, I will have to redefine what most symbols on the right-hand side means.
-These definitions will be fairly natural though.
+So in effect, if you define triangles correctly, you can "flip" one upside down (or right-side up --- I do not know the natural orientation of triangles).
-Before getting to this though, we should probably talk about the quantity on the left-hand side.
+Before discussing the "discrete derivative" definitions which will be needed to interpret the right-hand side, we should probably talk about the quantity on the left-hand side.

-# The Sensitivity of a function
+# The sensitivity of a function

 As mentioned before, I will use the notation of Dwork and Roth's book.
 Definition 3.1 and 3.8 define the $$\ell_1$$ and $$\ell_2$$ sensitivities.